kimmobrunfeldt/egtest/README.md

 ### Injecting code

-You can inject your own code before which will be injected on each example before running.
-For Python code, egtest adds current working directory to *sys.path* to make imports possible.
+It is possible to define custom code which will be injected on each example before running.
+For Python code, *egtest* adds current working directory to *sys.path* to make imports possible.

 *Currently there's no sensible way to add custom injections without modifying [egtest/injecthooks.py](egtest/injecthooks.py).*